12 Incredible Benefits of Getting More Greens in Your Diet

 4. Relieve Stress

-For a natural way to relieve your stress, anxiety, or other mood disorders, start every day with a big green smoothie!
-Leafy greens are an excellent source of folate, which helps your body produce mood-regulating neurotransmitters such as dopamine and serotonin to keep you calm and enhance your sense of well-being.
-In the Journal of Affective Disorders, a study showed that middle-aged and elderly people who ate the most folate had a lower risk of depression than those who ate the least.6
+For a natural way to relieve your stress, start every day with a big green smoothie!
+Leafy greens are an excellent source of folate, which helps your body produce mood-regulating neurotransmitters such as dopamine and serotonin.6

 All those “Got Milk?” ads might have you believing that drinking milk is the only way to build strong bones.
 However, research has shown that milk consumption has no protective effect on fracture risk and may even increase the risk of hip fractures among women.8 That’s yet another great reason to ditch dairy for good!
-Instead, you can get plenty of calcium for supporting optimal bone health and preventing osteoporosis from dark, leafy greens.
-Green veggies such as broccoli and kale also contain tons of vitamin K, which can increase bone mineral density and reduce fractures in patients with osteoporosis.9
+Instead, you can get plenty of calcium for supporting optimal bone health from dark, leafy greens.
+Green veggies such as broccoli and kale also contain tons of all-important vitamin K.9

-Though this may be a no-brainer, I want to re-emphasize how important it is to reduce your inflammation in order to protect yourself from a battery of chronic illnesses.
-Leafy greens contain anti-inflammatory properties thanks to their abundance of antioxidants and polyphenols, the disease-fighting compounds found in plant foods.11
+Though this may be a no-brainer, I want to re-emphasize how important it is to support a healthy inflammatory response in order to protect yourself from a battery of chronic illnesses.
+Leafy greens contain antioxidants and polyphenols, the disease-fighting compounds found in plant foods.11

-Eating a serving of leafy greens with every meal can help prevent or regulate diabetes by improving insulin sensitivity and lowering blood glucose levels.
-Even just including a little over one extra serving of greens daily can reduce your risk of diabetes by 14%!12
+Eating a serving of leafy greens with every meal can support appropriate blood glucose levels.
+Even just including a little over one extra serving of greens daily can make a big difference!12